 Built a new gaming PC or installed Corsair Link 4 for the first time to create a custom curve to control CPU fan speed.
 You may encounter a problem called “corsair link not controlling fans or fan speed.”

 In this article, we have explained the best solutions to fix the Corsair Link not controlling fans.
 The solutions that we have included here were suggested at different tech forums.
-So there will surely help you identify and fix the issue like can’t control fan speed with Corsair Link.
+So these will surely help you identify and fix the issue like can’t control fan speed with Corsair Link.

 Note: Corsair Link 4 does not support Ryzen CPU for that wait till the release of an update.